MikeRBurton/Stromboli_model/README.md

 This code is part of a paper which is under development.

 To run the code, produce an environmwnt with python 3.10 and Scipy, numpy, pandas and matplotlib installed.

+The overall code was designed and written by Mike Burton with support from ChatGPT, the exchange_flow code was written by Chris Johnson.